Bruce Brandfon - Board Chair

 Prior to joining Holland & Knight, Ms. Viola served as a senior advisor to the White House Council on Environmental Quality.
 She served as the primary White House liaison on issues of climate change, natural resources and smart growth to elected officials, industry, environmental, religious and labor leaders as well as the media.

-Currently, she is a field consultant with the solar energy company, Solar City.
-She has also worked on various climate and sustainability related projects with the World Bank, the World Resources Institute, the Center for International Environmental Law, and the New York Mayor's Office of Recovery and Resilience.
+Along with her work at Planet Forward, she has also worked on various climate and sustainability related projects with the World Bank, the World Resources Institute, the Center for International Environmental Law, and the New York Mayor's Office of Recovery and Resilience.

 Carol Werner serves as Executive Director of the Environmental and Energy Study Institute in Washington, DC - a non-profit education and policy organization.
 EESI is dedicated to sustainable development, believing that a sound environment and a sound economy go hand in hand.
 Ms. Werner came to EESI in late 1987 as director of EESI's Energy & Climate Change Program through January 1998 when she was named Executive Director.
 Ms. Werner has more than 30 years of public policy experience on energy and environmental issues.
 She has organized dozens of Congressional briefings on science, technology and policy issues and has been a frequent speaker at many conferences and workshops on energy and environmental issues in EESI’s program areas.